 Many people use the terms Competencies, Capabilities and Capacity synonymously, but CIDT apply a nuanced understanding of this terminology within the context of International Development.
-Our understanding and application of this terminology within the context of International Development is described in the table below.
+Our understanding and application of this terminology within the context of International Development is described below.

 Competency refers to actual levels of skills, knowledge and attitudes.
 It signifies the state of being qualified to adequately perform a task.
 It is therefore the building block for higher-level, sustained capacity strengthening.

 Competencies are most applicable at the individual level.

 Capability is of a higher order than competency because it refers to the deployment and application of competencies.

 In order to be considered capable, other factors besides adequate skills, knowledge and attitudes must be present.
 In other words, in order to fully capable of performing to a certain standard, an individual may also need financial resources, time, motivation, support systems, etc. Effective institutional frameworks and enabling environments are key to making the transition from being competent to being capable.